daguenther/Z2A/Procedures/Administration.md

 1. Full Name (real name and cyber name)
 2. Name of attacker (real name and cyber name)
 3. Location of attack (which social network)
-4. Quoted exert of attack
+4. Quoted exert of attack (screenshot works too)

 Upon receiving an email, an emailed will be forward to the parents / guardian in charge of the student (unless the attack comes from home).

-The school will then procede to find the attacker and establish the following disciplinary action (if the attacker is a student).
+The school will then procede to evaluate the threat.
+If necessary, find the attacker and establish the following disciplinary action (if the attacker is a student).
 Collaboration will be done with parents to reccomend how to approach the situation at home.
 Possible police involvment will be evaluated as need be.

 * 1st offence: Apologize in person / 1 week without internet devices at school (at home with parents consent)
 * 2nd offence: Apologize in person with both parents present / 2 weeks without devices